jsolly/static-astro-website/README.md

 ## Lint-staged Configuration Notes

 Lint-staged is configured in `package.json` to run `biome format --write` and `biome lint --write` on all staged files.
 This ensures that all staged files are formatted and linted before each commit.
-The linter will fix any errors it can (e.g. missing semicolons, etc.) but will not fix errors that require manual intervention (e.g. unused imports, etc.)
+The linter will fix any errors it can (e.g. missing semicolons, etc.) but will not fix errors that require manual intervention (e.g. unused imports, etc.).
+TEst

 ```json
 "lint-staged": {